Tyler Offiah: International career

 He made his England U18 debut in April 2024 at the U18 Six Nations Rugby Festival in Italy.
 He was called-up to train with England U20 in September 2024.
 In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+The following year, he also appeared for England U20 at the 2026 World Rugby Junior World Championship.

 Style of play

 At 6 ft 3" he is taller than his father, although also plays on the wing.
 He has been described as having "exceptional speed, strength, and scoring prowess.”
 England U18 head coach Jonathan Pendlebury compared him to his father speaking to RugbyPass saying "They [both] like scoring tries…he [Tyler] likes playing rugby with a smile on his face."

 Personal life

 The son of former cross-code rugby international Martin Offiah and his wife Virginia, he has stated that he is a fan of Brisbane Broncos.
 His cousin Odeluga Offiah is a professional footballer.
 He has Nigerian heritage through his paternal grandparents.